vivien/i3blocks-contrib/bandwidth3/README.md

 Note that the interface will be guessed using `ip route` but it can also be specified using the `$IFACE` property.
+If you would like on the fly interface switching, pass `-a` or set `$AUTORELOAD` to 1.
-On the fly interface switching is not supported, if you change your default interface, simply issue `i3-msg restart` and the script will pick up on the new default.
-However, the block will wait until a default interface is found upon starting, so no restart is needed if you start i3 and then connect to wifi later.
+Even without AUTORELOAD, the block will wait until a default interface is found upon starting, so no restart is needed if you start i3 and then connect to wifi later.